simonvh/gimmemotifs-manuscript/manuscript.md

 enhancer.
 After log2 transformation and scaling, we selected the 50,000 most dynamic peaks.
 Figure 5B shows the correlation of the H3K27ac enrichment in these 50,000 enhancers between cell types.
-For this plot, replicates were combined by taking the mean value and all experiments corresponding to treated cells were removed.
+For this plot, replicates were combined by taking the mean value and all etperiments corresponding to treated cells were removed.
 We can observe five main clusters 1) non-hematopoietic cells, megakaryocyte and erothrocytes 2), lymphoid cells, 3) neutrophilic cells,
 4) macrophages and dendritic cells and 5) monocytes.
 The lymphoid cluster furthermore seperates between B-cells and T- and NK cells and non-hematopoietic cells are distinct from the megakaryocytes and erythroblasts.
 We can conclude that the H3K27ac profile within this enhancers set recapitulates a cell type-spefific regulatory signal.